MilaProgramming/ChallengeBackendJr/README.md

 - [ ] 1.
 Write the error handling the same way in both classes, but keep it to one line of code.
 - [ ] 2.
 Make a trait to handle errors so it'll collect errors in any class that uses it.
-- [ ] 3.
+- [x] 3.
 Make a driver-based error provider to handle errors in all classes that can issue errors.

+A: A shared error provider to controller level centralizes error handling logic across multiple drivers, promoting consistency and scalability.
 ---

 ### 7